 Didikai (diddykay, didicoy) is a Romanichal word for a Romani with mixed blood.
 I am of Kaderash, Russian, German, and Jewish ancestry, with a itty bit of English/Irish hiding in there, somewhere.

-You talk a lot about ankylosing spondylitis.
-What's that?
+You talk a lot about chronic illness.
+Why?

 But you look healthy!